dustalov/llmfao/README.md

 - Leaderboard: <https://dustalov.github.io/llmfao/>
 - Dataset: <https://huggingface.co/datasets/dustalov/llmfao>

+The pairwise comparisons are transformed into scores using the [Evalica](https://github.com/dustalov/evalica) library.

 ## Data

 The original [Crowdsourced LLM Benchmark](https://benchmarks.llmonitor.com/) dataset in files `prompts.jsonl`, `models.jsonl`, and `results.jsonl` was kindly provided by the team at [llmonitor.com](https://llmonitor.com/) under a [CC&nbsp;BY 4.0] license.